Levelset raises $30 million to improve money management for contractors in construction – TechCrunch

 For developers like Cheung Kong Holdings, Li’s development business, the promise of Levelset’s software is a huge boon.
 The construction industry runs on small businesses that lack software and services to process payments quickly.
 The time it takes to deal with paperwork can delay a project and ultimately cost developers money.

-Horizons was joined in the new round by S3 Ventures, Altos Ventures and Darren Bechtel of Brick & Mortar Ventures.
+Horizons was joined in the new round by S3 Ventures, Operating Venture Capital, Altos Ventures and Darren Bechtel of Brick & Mortar Ventures.
 As a result of the investment, Swanson will take a seat on the company’s board.

 In a recent survey of contractors by Levelset and T-Sheets by Quickbooks, more than half of contractors stated they were not paid on time and had significant cash flow challenges, and more than 75% craved more transparency in the payment process.
-This is no surprise given PWC’s working capital studies in the past decade demonstrating that construction industry payment speeds are the slowest of all (83+ days).
+This is no surprise, given PWC’s working capital studies in the past decade demonstrating that construction industry payment speeds are the slowest of all (83+ days).

 “The effort required to get paid, and the cash stress put on contractors is unbelievable,” said Wolfe, in a statement.
 “The world’s biggest industry is full of small and medium businesses who are the fabric of our economy.
 It’s crucial that they can do their work without worrying about cash.”